 Step 4: Complete the process by following all the steps.

 This section will give you a brief answer for the query i.e. convert to dynamic disk meaning.
-Converting basic disk to dynamic disk would definitely creating the space for storing new data and increase the performance of your device.
+Converting basic disk to a dynamic disk would creating the space for storing new data and increase the performance of your device.
 This can be done in disk management utility.
 Here are the steps to follow:

-Step 2: Right click this PC and in the menu, select the option of manage followed by selecting the option of disk management.
+Step 2: Right-click this PC and in the menu, select the option of manage followed by selecting the option of disk management.

 Once the process is completed, your basic disk will be converted into a dynamic disk.
 If you want to convert a dynamic disk back to basic, then this function is not supported by disk management.
-For that you need a third party tool.
+For that, you need a third-party tool.